 He'd get this boyish smile on his face and say, "Yep.
 She must love me."

 Well, far be it from us to question her methods.
 She made it possible for Mr. Paulsen to spend less time acquiring lunch and more time hanging out with us.
 Plus, every once in a while, she would send him to school with a giant, old-timey tin of chocolate chip cookies to share.
-They had four children who they homeschooled, which we as public school students definitely thought was weird; in general, we thought their ways of life were very strange--they seemed straight outta Mayberry--but then again, the Paulsens were some of the nicest people any of us had ever met.
+They had four children who they homeschooled, which we as public school students definitely thought was weird; in general, we thought their ways were very strange--they seemed straight outta Mayberry--but then again, the Paulsens were some of the nicest people any of us had ever met, and they seemed like they had a nice family life.

 Mr. Paulsen fascinated me, and the more I got to know him, the more I understood what set him apart: he radiated with love because of his spiritual practice.